 Unfortunately, kids with cavities in their baby teeth are likely to develop them in their permanent teeth, as well.
 Also, some kids are just more prone to cavities, especially if there is a family history.
 Your dentist may recommend a protective sealant or resin to help preserve your child’s permanent teeth after they come in.

 In the meantime, stick to the basics.
-Proper brushing and flossing, a healthy diet, and limiting sugary foods and drinks will help prevent cavities at every stage of your child’s life.
+Proper brushing and flossing, a healthy diet and a limit on sugary foods and drinks will help prevent cavities at every stage of your child’s life.